sanjay45/Movie-Buff/README.md

 ## Tech-Stack

 - Kotlin
-- Dagger 2 (For Dependency Injection)
+- Dagger-Hilt (For Dependency Injection)
 - Coroutines (For Managing Background Tasks)
 - Retrofit (For Networking)
+- Room (For offline caching)
 - JetPack
     - ViewModel (For managing UI related data in a lifecycle conscious way)
     - LiveData (For notifying views of data changes)
-- Picasso (For displaying images)
+- Glide (For displaying images)
+- Moshi (To convert json into kotlin objects)
 - Architecture
     - MVVM (Used in Presentation Layer)